-Career preparation and related courses (require successful completion of a minimum of 65 credit hours) To create an individualized program plan, go to www.macomb.edu and log-in to WebAdvisor > Current Students > Academic Profile > My Program Plan
+Career preparation and related courses (require successful completion of a minimum of 65 credit hours)

-GREE CORE REQUIREMENTS FOR CE IN RADIOLOGIC TECHNOLOG OPTIONAL SEMESTER COURSE COURSE TITLE PREREQUISITE COREQUISITE CREDIT HOURS S SEMESTER 1 - students will be IOTE: The courses below must be for college credit.
-After the completion of the hospital component of the program, tudents will be granted a block of 30 credits in radiologic technology and be eligible for an Associate of Applied cience in Radiologic Technology and eligible to apply for certification as Radiologic Technologists. - Group I requirer nents is met by successfully completing ENGL-1180. - ENGL-1180 Communications 1 Placement, or ENGL-0050 or EAPP-1500 with grade C- or better - 4.0 - ITCS-1010 Computer & Information Processing Principles - - 4.0 - Group II require ments is met by successfully completing g BIOL-2710; PHSA-1050,or MATH-1010 - BIOL-2710 Human Physiological Anatomy 6.0 S EMESTER 2 HHSC-1700 Medical Terminology 3.0 - Group II require ements is met by successfully completing BIOL-2710; PHSA-1050,or MATH-1010 삥 PHSA-1050 Physical Science 4.0 EN Group III require ements is met by successfully completing PSYC-1010 SUGGESTED SEQUENCE PSYC-1010 Introductory Psychology 4.0 윤 S SEMESTER 3 GES.
-Group V require oup V requirements is met by successfully completing PHED-2070 or PHED-2076.
-SUG PHED-2070 Wellness Focus Prevention, Intervention, Treatment of Disease, Illness & Injury - - 2.0 OR 3.0 PHED-2076 Wellness: CPR/AED & First Aid for the Professional Rescuer - - Group IV requir ements is met by successfully completing ng PHIL-2100 PHIL-2100 Introduction to Ethics 3.0 - MATH-1000 Intermediate Algebra Grade C or better in MATH-0070 or an equivalent college course, or an acceptable score on a placement exam or prerequisite exam - 4.0 35.0 30 semester credits granted upon successful completion of hospital component of program 65.0
+CORE COURSES: COMMON DEGREE CORE REQUIREMENTS FOR ASSOCIATE OF APPLIED SCIENCE IN RADIOLOGIC TECHNOLOGY COURSE COURSE TITLE PREREQUISITE CREDIT HOURS NOTE: The courses below must be for college credit.
+After the completion of the hospital component of the program, students will be granted a block of 30 credits in radiologic technology and be eligible for an Associate of Applied Science in Radiologic Technology and eligible to apply for certification as Radiologic Technologists.
+HHSC 1700 Medical Terminology - 3.0 ITCS-1010 Computer & Information Processing Principles - 4.0 Group I Course: ENGL-1180 Communications 1 Placement, or ENGL-0050 or EAPP-1500 with grade C- or better 4.0 Group II Course: BIOL-2710 Human Physiological Anatomy - 6.0 Group II Course: PHSA-1050 Physical Science - 4.0 Group II Course: MATH 1000 Intermediate Algebra Grade C or better in MATH-0070 or an equivalent college course, or an acceptable score on a placement exam or prerequisite exam 4.0 Group III Course: PSYC-1010 Introductory Psychology - 4.0 Group IV Course: PHIL-2100 Introduction to Ethics 3.0 Group V Course: PHED-2070 -OR- PHED-2076 Wellness Focus Prevention, Intervention, Treatment of Disease, Illness & Injury -OR- Wellness: CPR/AED & First Aid for the Professional Rescuer - 3.0 30 semester credits granted upon successful completion of hospital component of program